brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

 The stitch command line tool provides the ability to integrate your CICD with Stitch.
 Atlas has a Rest Based API that you can use to build a new test environment.
 Stitch has a stitch-cli interface that allows you to access your changes from GitHub and deploy them into your new test environment.

+### Documentation
-GitHub service inetgration documentation is [here](https://docs.mongodb.com/stitch/services/github/) with code snippits [here](https://docs.mongodb.com/stitch/services/snippets/github-snippets/)
+GitHub service integration documentation is [here](https://docs.mongodb.com/stitch/services/github/) with code snippits [here](https://docs.mongodb.com/stitch/services/snippets/github-snippets/)

 The stitch-cli is documented [here](https://docs.mongodb.com/stitch/import-export/create-stitch-app/) a blog is [here](https://www.mongodb.com/blog/post/mongodb-stitch-command-line-interface) and a simple working example of importing a stitch app from GitHub is [here](https://github.com/brittonlaroche/MongoDB-Demos/blob/master/Applications/Shipping/tutorial/cli/README.md)

 Atlas rest API documentation is [here](https://docs.atlas.mongodb.com/api/)

+### Process overview
 To be clear the process is as follows:

 1. Develop or change software (you did this in your own environment today).
 2. Check in to GitHub or sourcecode control.
 3. Integrate [Atlas rest API](https://docs.atlas.mongodb.com/api/) with build process to create or update new Atlas test database environment.
-4. Obtain the latest changes from GitHub or source control and Import them via the stitch-cli into the new Atlas test databse environment.
+4. Obtain the latest changes from GitHub or source control and Import them via the stitch-cli into the new Atlas test database environment.
 5. Commence testing against the new test database and stitch environment

 Steps 3 and 4 are typically scripted with the CICD build process making calls to Atlas and the stitch-cli.